CCPCookies/resourcesPublic/doc/source/designDocuments.rst

 Design Documents
 ================

-Documents contained in this section detail design approaches in  carbon-resources.
+Documents contained in this section detail design approaches in resources.

 .. toctree::
    :maxdepth: 1